 The Federal Long-Term Strategic Vision for Sustainable Development contains objective 45: “Belgium will reach a situation in which its trade and financial relationships with other countries are balanced” (Belgian Official Gazette, 08/10/2013).

-International comparison: in 2017, the international investment position (in percentage of GDP) of Belgium (52.6%) is slightly lower than in Germany (54.0%) and the Netherlands (59.7%).
-Although Belgium’s position is close to the level of its two neighbouring countries, the growth of the indicator in Belgium was considerably slower in the course of time.
+International comparison: in 2020, the international investment position (in percentage of GDP) of Belgium (45.1%) is lower than in Germany (76.3%) and the Netherlands (114.8%).
+Between 2005 and 2020 the indicator remains relatively stable in Belgium while it growths consistently in Germany and the Netherlands.
 In France, the indicator has been negative since 2005, which indicates that France’s debts compared to the rest of the world are higher than its assets.